nzhong12/thematic-investing/FINDINGS.md

 4. **Longer Windows = Fewer Clusters:** The 50-day window produced slightly fewer, more consolidated clusters than the 30-day window, filtering out short-term noise and revealing persistent structural relationships.

 5. **Market Cohesion:** Average cluster counts of 10-11 suggest the 100-stock universe naturally segments into roughly 10 distinct behavioral groups, providing a data-driven view of market structure beyond traditional sector classifications.

+From **temporal_clusters**

+ 1. There are ~18 overlapping cluster-pairs per day, which means the market structure is stable enough for themes to exist.
+18 cluster overlap between days
+ 2. The median edge weight is 2, meaning most clusters only share ~2 stocks day-to-day, so themes evolve gradually rather than staying rigid.
+ 3. The max edge weight is 100, indicating a few very large clusters stay highly stable — likely major macro themes.
+ 4. Most clusters are tiny (size=2), showing the market forms many micro-clusters that aren’t meaningful themes.
+ 5. Large clusters (size 20–100) appear consistently, providing the backbone for long-term themes.
+ 6. The TGC is dense enough (8841 edges, 5222 nodes) to support longest-path extraction in Section 2.4.
+ 7. The date coverage (2023–2024) gives enough time horizon to detect multi-month and multi-quarter themes.